 - Good listening ability and skills.
 Sometimes you’ll have to transcribe voices that speak in thick accents or mumble.
 Companies want to know all the words said, so typing “inaudible” should be done as little as possible.

 - Attention to detail.
-If you don’t read every word of the expectations carefully, you won’t be considered for jobs.
-Once you get work, continue to be thourough with all expectations.
+If you don’t read every word of the job expectations carefully, you won’t be get many jobs.
+Once you get work, continue to be thorough with all expectations.

 - Typing skills.
 You’ll want to be able to type about 70 words per minute.
 If you’re close to that, keep practicing!

 You’ll need some equipment to do this job.
 Be sure you’re very interested in the work before you invest in expensive equipment.

 - A good computer or laptop with audio and Microsoft Word and high speed internet access.

 - Noise cancelling headphones like these.
 (If you get paid for the work and enjoy it, you can upgrade to better headphones.)

 - Express Scribe (Free software that most companies use for files.)

 Every transcription company has its own rules.
 You can work for more than one company if you can handle the load of work that both send you.
 But it’s important to remember the format preference of the company that sent you work.

 Like any other industry, there are scammers out there.
 Most transcription companies will not ask you for money upfront.
 Some will ask you to do one job for free.
 I would be wary of that, too, since a scammer can get free work this way.

 More often, companies will ask you for a resume, cover letter, and want you to do a typing test that should take 20 minutes or less.

 Tigerfish is one company that takes beginners.
 They have a good description of what they are looking for.
 You can find their test without jumping through hoops.
 That will give you an understanding of what transcription is and if it’s a good fit for you.